Free AI Visibility + Awareness score

 How do you measure AEO ROI?

-Measuring AEO return on investment requires different metrics than SEO, but it’s absolutely measurable.
+Measuring AEO return on investment requires different metrics than SEO, but it is measurable.

 Primary metrics